rmcgrai1/PyGame-Project/readme.txt

 git clone https://github.com/rmcgrai1/PyGame-Project.git
 python client.py

+GAMEPLAY:
+Connect to the sever, and try to shoot down anyone else online!
+Don't get yourself shot, though.
+And do lots of barrel rolls! (press b)

 CONTROLS:
-w is boost forwards, s is brakes a and d spin the view r is respawn click to fire
+w is boost forwards, s is brakes a and d spin the view r is respawn b is BARREL ROLL click to fire
 Mouse to move around the screen
 Don't run into the asteroids, you will take damage!

 To run, you must:
 - have pip